jakewc12/Reversi/ReversiGame/README.md

 -Things associated with the view can be found in the view folder.
 This includes the interface for the view and ReversiTextualView, which creates a basic textual view based on a ReadOnlyReversiModel.

-Either explain for each component where to find it in your codebase, or explain for each directory in your codebase what components it provides.
-Either way, supply the reader with a “map” to your codebase, so they can navigate around.